On the Popov-Pommerening conjecture for linear algebraic groups: Construction of Grosshans pairs for

-generated by the unipotent root subgroups $U_{L_i-L_j}$ with only nonzero off-diagonal entry in $(i,j)$.
-Then $U_S$ is unipotent with independent parameters at the entries indexed by $S$ and it is normalised by the maximal diagonal torus in $\SL_n(\CC)$, and all unipotent subgroups normalised by this torus have this form.
+generated by the root subgroups $U_{\a_i-\a_j}$.
+Then $U_S$ is unipotent with independent parameters at the entries indexed by $S$ and it is normalized by the maximal diagonal torus in $\SL_n(\CC)$, and all unipotent subgroups normalized by this torus have this form.

 For $1\le j\le n$ let $S_j=\{j\}\cup \{i:(i,j)\in S\}\subset \{1,\ldots, n\}$ collect the positions of the (possibly) nonzero entries in the $j$th column of $U_S$.
 In the example \eqref{regularsubgroup} of the Introduction